Creating quantum correlations in generalized entanglement swapping: Results

 \textbf{Entanglement:} Entanglement of each of the states $\rho_{12|i}$, $\rho_{34|i}$ and $\rho_{14|i}$ can be determined by putting $x = 0.725$ in Eqs.(\ref{ent214}), (\ref{ent212}), (\ref{ent234}).
 In this case, we get that $\mathcal{E}_{\rho_{14|i}} > 0$, $\mathcal{E}_{\rho_{12|i}}>0$, $\mathcal{E}_{\rho_{34|i}} > 0$ for the whole range of $\lambda$ except at $\lambda=0$.
 This is valid for any $i \in \{1,2,3,4\}$.
 The variation of $\mathcal{E}_{\rho_{14|i}}$, $\mathcal{E}_{\rho_{12|i}}$, $\mathcal{E}_{\rho_{34|i}}$ with $\lambda$ is depicted in Fig. \ref{figent3}.

-Hence, similar to the previous case, this protocol creates entanglement in the pair ($1,4$) without completely destroying the entanglement content in the pairs ($1,2$) and ($3,4$).
-Further, it is noteworthy that the gain in entanglement in ($1,4$) increases with $\lambda$, whereas the loss in entanglement in ($3,4$) decreases with $\lambda$.
-In other words, gain in entanglement in the pair ($1,4$) increases with an decrease in loss of entanglement in the pair ($3,4$).
-This counter-intuitive feature persists for the whole range of $\lambda$.\\
+Hence, similar to the previous case, this protocol creates entanglement in the pair (1, 4) without completely destroying the entanglement content in the pairs (1, 2) and (3, 4).
+This feature persists for the whole range of the measurement parameter $\lambda$ except at $\lambda=0$.

-\textbf{EPR steering:} Using the expressions of the eigenvalues of the matrices $T_{\rho_{14|i}}^TT_{\rho_{14|i}}$, $T_{\rho_{12|i}}^TT_{\rho_{12|i}}$ and $T_{\rho_{34|i}}^TT_{\rho_{34|i}}$ mentioned in Eqs.(\ref{t14}), (\ref{t12}), (\ref{t34}) and putting $x=0.725$, we get the following results for all $i \in \{1,2,3,4\}$: $\mathcal{S}_{\rho_{14|i}} > 0$ and $\mathcal{S}_{\rho_{12|i}}>0$ for all $\lambda \in (0,1]$; whereas $\mathcal{S}_{\rho_{34|i}} = 0$ for all $\lambda \in [0,1]$.\\
+\textbf{EPR steering:} Using the expressions of the eigenvalues of the matrices $T_{\rho_{14|i}}^TT_{\rho_{14|i}}$, $T_{\rho_{12|i}}^TT_{\rho_{12|i}}$ and $T_{\rho_{34|i}}^TT_{\rho_{34|i}}$ mentioned in Eqs.(\ref{t14}), (\ref{t12}), (\ref{t34}) and putting $x=0.725$, we get the following results for all $i \in \{1,2,3,4\}$: $\mathcal{S}_{\rho_{14|i}} > 0$ and $\mathcal{S}_{\rho_{12|i}}>0$ for all $\lambda \in (0,1]$; whereas $\mathcal{S}_{\rho_{34|i}} = 0$ for all $\lambda \in [0,1]$.

-\textbf{Bell nonlocality:} Similarly, using Eqs.(\ref{t14}), (\ref{t12}), (\ref{t34}) and putting $x=0.725$, we get the following results in the context of Bell nonlocality for all $i \in \{1,2,3,4\}$: $\mathcal{N}_{\rho_{14|i}} = 0$, $\mathcal{N}_{\rho_{12|i}}=0$ and $\mathcal{N}_{\rho_{34|i}} = 0$ for all $\lambda \in [0,1]$.\\
+\textbf{Bell nonlocality:} Similarly, using Eqs.(\ref{t14}), (\ref{t12}), (\ref{t34}) and putting $x=0.725$, we get the following results in the context of Bell nonlocality for all $i \in \{1,2,3,4\}$: $\mathcal{N}_{\rho_{14|i}} = 0$, $\mathcal{N}_{\rho_{12|i}}=0$ and $\mathcal{N}_{\rho_{34|i}} = 0$ for all $\lambda \in [0,1]$.

 All the above results are summarized in Table \ref{tab3}.
 This table points out that each of the two resulting state $\rho_{14|i}$ and $\rho_{12|i}$ (for all possible outcomes $i$) after completion of our generalized entanglement swapping protocol contingent upon using the POVM (\ref{povm2}) with $x=0.725$ is entangled as well as steerable, but does not violate the Bell-CHSH inequality.
 This holds for the whole range of $\lambda$ except at $\lambda=0$.
 Hence, this protocol can be used as a tool to generate a single parameter family of EPR steerable mixed states (where the state parameter is $\lambda$) that does not violate the Bell-CHSH inequality for the whole range of the state parameter, except for case when the state parameter is equal to zero.
 Further, this class of states never violates the Bell-CHSH inequality even when the amount of entanglement is varied by varying the state parameter $\lambda$.